thoughtbot/ruby-science/book/principles/single_responsibility_principle.md

 > A class should have only one reason to change.

-Classes with fewer responsibilities are more likely to be reusable, are easier to understand, faster to test, and are generally either easy to change or don't require changes after being written.
+Classes with fewer responsibilities are more likely to be reusable, easier to understand, and faster to test.
+They are easy to change and require fewer changes after being written.

-Although this is a very simple principle at a glance, deciding whether or not any two pieces of behavior introduce two reasons to change is difficult, and obeying it rigidly can be frustrating.
+Although this is a very simple principle at a glance, deciding whether or not any two pieces of behavior introduce two reasons to change is difficult, and obeying SRP rigidly can be frustrating.

 ### Reasons to change

+One of the challenges in identifying reasons to change is that you need to decide what granularity to be concerned with.

 In our example application, users can invite their friends to take surveys.
 When an invitation is sent, we encapsulate that invitation in a basic ActiveRecord